 ANYBODY CAN PRACTICE

 You don’t need any prior experience of yoga to practice Restorative Yoga, and you don’t need to be flexible, fit or strong.

 You will be guided through a sequence of Restorative Yoga postures where your body will always be supported by bolsters, blocks, bricks and blankets.
 There will also sometimes be some breathwork (pranayama) and guided meditation to elicit a state of deep relaxation, allowing your mind and body to release.

 Felicity qualified as a Yoga Alliance 200-hour certified teacher in 2014.
 In 2018, she completed the triyoga 300-hour Advanced Teacher Training Programme and so she's now qualified as a Yoga Alliance 500-hour certified teacher.
 She's currently studying with Jason Crandell to complete an additional 300 hours of training which she'll graduate in March 2020.

 Felicity qualified as a Restorative Yoga teacher in 2018, having completed 33 hours of in-depth study of Restorative Yoga with Anna Ashby at triyoga.

 SEE YOU ON THE MAT!

 I provide all the mats and props for my classes but you are also welcome to use your own.
 It’s best to wear comfortable clothing and you don’t need footwear as yoga is done with bare feet.
 It’s nice to have warm clothing to keep you snug, though I also provide blankets.

 Restorative Yoga classes are available with private tuition so that I can work with you on an individual level at a time and in a place that suits you.
-Restorative yoga is also part of my Yoga Retreat Day, Yoga for Stress, An Evening to Restore & Recharge, and on my Retreats.
+Restorative yoga is also part of my Yoga for Stress and An Evening to Restore & Recharge workshops and on my Retreats.

 Contact us to learn more.